xiexbing/xiexbing.github.io/_pages/about.md

   - /about.html
 ---

-I am an HPC systems engineer at Oak Ridge National Laboratory.
+I am an HPC research scientist at Oak Ridge National Laboratory.
 I conduct computer systems research emphasizing on file systems, deep learning systems, and resource scheduling and management in HPC and cloud.

 News
 ======